Akbeeh/become-a-head-chef/README.md

 ### Interesting points / Issues I encountered

 - When we want to do web scraping, we sometimes need to provide a header to the request.
 Otherwise, the website will not allow us to scrap the information.
 To do so, we can use the `headers` parameter of the `requests.get()` function.
 To get a correct `User-Agent` header, we can use the website [https://urlscan.io](https://urlscan.io).
+- In React, with the use of useState, we need to be careful about the initial value.
+It's better to use `null` than `undefined` as initial value.
+- Trick for CSS: use the console to see which classe(s) are used for a specific element.
+Then, we can use the same class in our CSS file.
 - **WARNING for Windows Users**: `pwd` module does not work on Windows as it is a UNIX only package for managing passwords (used to start the airflow server...).

 ### Extra: Setup of Makefile